Niketkumardheeryan/ML-CaPsule/Chess Based Project/Chess_Piece_Detection_YOLOv8_OpenCV/README.md

 1. Sign up for free at app.roboflow.com
 2. Go to Settings then API Keys
 3. Copy your key
+4. Copy `.env.example` to `.env` in this folder and paste your key:

+cp .env.example .env

+Then open `.env` and set:

+ROBOFLOW_API_KEY=your_actual_key_here

 ### 4. Run the Notebook

 jupyter notebook chess_piece_detection_yolo.ipynb

-Open the notebook and paste your Roboflow API key into the ROBOFLOW_API_KEY variable in Section 2, then run all cells top to bottom.
+The notebook loads your API key automatically via python-dotenv when you run the Configuration cell.
+Then run all cells top to bottom.

 ---